-As of March 31, 2024, we had cash and cash equivalents totaling \$71.8 million which consisted primarily of bank balances.
+As of June 30, 2024, we had cash and cash equivalents totaling \$74.9 million which consisted primarily of bank balances.
 Since inception, we have financed our operations primarily through cash flows generated from operations.
 In addition, if necessary, we have the ability to draw on our credit facility, which was obtained on May 6, 2022.

-Historically, our principal uses of cash have included funding our operations, capital expenditures, content acquisitions, business combinations and asset acquisitions that enhance our strategic position, cash dividend payments and share purchases under our share repurchase programs.
+Historically, our principal uses of cash have included funding our operations, capital expenditures, and content acquisitions.
+In addition, our capital allocation strategies also include funding business combinations and asset acquisitions that enhance our strategic position, cash dividend payments, principle and interest payments under our credit facilities and share purchases under our share repurchase programs.
 We plan to finance our operations, capital expenditures and corporate actions largely through cash generated by our operations and our credit facility.
 Since our results of operations are sensitive to the level of competition we face, increased competition could adversely affect our liquidity and capital resources.